The stable graph: the metric space scaling limit of a critical random graph with i.i.d. power-law degrees: Introduction

 In the terminology of \cite{ABBrGoMi}, $(\mathcal{G}_i, d_i)$ is a random $\R$-graph for each $i \ge 1$.
 For reasons which will shortly become clear, we refer to the whole limiting object as the \emph{$\alpha$-stable graph} if $\alpha \in (1,2)$ or the \emph{Brownian graph} (instances of which have already occurred several times in the literature) if $\alpha = 2$.

 This theorem, in particular, implies the scaling properties mentioned above.
 The $\alpha = 2$ case may be deduced from a more general theorem due to Bhamidi and Sen~\cite{BhamidiSen}, proved by different methods.
 For $\alpha \in (1,2)$, Bhamidi, Dhara, van der Hofstad and Sen~\cite{BhDhvdHSeMetric} considered the setting of critical percolation on a \emph{supercritical} uniform random graph with given degree sequence, having similar tail behaviour to ours, and proved a scaling limit theorem in the sense of the product Gromov-weak topology.
-(We understand that this will be improved to a convergence in the product Gromov--Hausdorff--Prokhorov topology for \emph{critical} degree sequences satisfying certain conditions in forthcoming work~\cite{BDvdHSinprep}.)
+(This has recently been improved to a convergence in the product Gromov--Hausdorff--Prokhorov topology for degree sequences satisfying certain conditions in \cite{BDvdHSinprep}.)
 We will describe the results of \cite{BhDhvdHSeMetric} in more detail below and will, for the moment, simply observe that there are situations which are covered by both theorems, and where the limit objects must therefore be the same, but where this is certainly not obvious from their respective constructions.

 One of the most striking aspects of our results is the characterisation of the limit spaces which we are able to give, which is completely new for $\alpha \in (1,2)$, and generalises one which was already known for $\alpha=2$.
 In order to give this characterisation, we must first introduce some stochastic processes which play a key role.